BarrettFrost/Smart_menu-project/readme.md

 #### *M5*

 The ardiuno-esp32 Preferences library allowed us to save the contents to flash memory on the M5 stack for permanent storage.
-This was necessary for the M5 stack to save the user dietary requirements, maximum calories per meal and the contents of the order they want to place so they wouldn't need to submit there preferences everytime they switched the device on.
+This was necessary for the M5 stack to save the user's dietary requirements, maximum calories per meal and the contents of the order they want to place.
+This was nessasary because they wouldn't need to submit there preferences everytime they switched the device on.
 The preferences library had partitioning for the variables and each variable could be assessed using a key.
 The dietary requirements were saved as integers with 0(false) and 1(true).
-The max calories were saved as integer as well and the menu items and restaurant name were saved as a string.
+The max calories was saved as an integer as well and the menu items and restaurant name were saved as a string.

 #### *Desktop Application*

- The application needed to save the menu so restaurant manager didn't have to re-register and remake their menu every time the system was closed.
+ The application needed to save the menu so the restaurant manager didn't have to re-register and remake their menu every time the system was closed.
 This was implemented by saving the data as a JSON file.
 Functions (loadMenu(), loadRestaurant()) would run at initialization to load data from the save files.
 Lastly, whenever the user edited the data, e.g. registering as a new restaurant or changing the menu, the changes will also be written into the JSON save file!

 - [Back to contents](#Contents)